Lion4567714/lions-jekyll-theme/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+TODO: Will get there soon, still developing...
+See _config.yml in [my website's repo](https://github.com/Lion4567714/Lion4567714.github.io) for most of it.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/lions-jekyll-theme.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Lion4567714/lions-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## Development